wayneashleyberry/supernova/README.md

-> Supernova is a command that backs up your GitHub stars offline and removes them from GitHub.com.
+> Supernova is a Go command that backs up your GitHub stars offline and removes them from GitHub.com.

 ### Installation